-Our volunteer activity has now started to increase again following Covid-19 and last year collectively our volunteers donated 21,047 hours, which is equivalent to approximately eleven 'FTE's.
-At an average annual salary, including on costs, this would value their time at £368,000.
+Our volunteer activity has continued to increase and last year collectively our volunteers donated 26,750 hours, which is equivalent to approximately fourteen 'FTE's.
+At an average annual salary, including on costs, this would value their time at £500,000.